lnxjedi/gopherbot/doc/DevNotes.md

 * DONE - Add "Protected" flag for jobs that run in configpath instead of workspace
 * DONE - When relpath == true, run tasks by connecting script to stdin and running `<interpreter> /dev/stdin args`, otherwise use usual method
 * DONE - Mark `update` job as protected and test
-* DONE - Load gopherbot.env from configpath, in both start_* and conf.go
+* DONE/obsoleted - Load gopherbot.env from configpath, in both start_* and conf.go
-* DONE - Integrate godotenv for loading environment from $cwd/.env & $cwd/gopherbot.env
+* DONE - Integrate godotenv for loading environment from $cwd/.env (obsoleted: & $cwd/gopherbot.env)
 * DONE - Update startup to allow for relative path to repo & brain
 * DONE - Put workings in to allow config repo update to happen in the jail
 * DONE - Prevent scripts/plugins that are NOT update from setting the working dir relative to cwd